20 Easy Tie Dye Patterns for Kids (Perfect for Summer 2026)

 When it comes to tie-dyeing, there are several types of dyes to choose from, each with its own unique characteristics.
 Traditional tie-dye involves using fabric dye and tying the garment with rubber bands or string to create intricate patterns.

 Cold-water dye is another popular option, which can be applied directly to the fabric without the need for a heat setting.
-On the other hand, hot-water dye requires heat to set the colors and is typically used with a washing machine or stovetop method.
+On the other hand, hot-water dye requires heat to set the dye color and is typically used with a washing machine or stovetop method.
 Ice tie dye is a newer technique that involves applying powdered dye onto ice cubes placed on the fabric, resulting in a watercolor-like effect.
 The main difference between these types of dye lies in their application method and the intensity of colors produced.

 Best practices for tie-dye projects